 The Platform and many of the activities are open to all children of the European Union – this means everyone under 18 years old.

-However, there will also be member-only activities and events, and access to an online collaboration space.
+There will also be member-only activities and events, and access to an online collaboration space.
 While the Platform is open to all, children and teenagers do need to be part of a member organisation to join.

 Membership for child participation organisations